-Article 11 - Validity of examinations
+Article 17 - Validity of examinations

-The result of an examination is valid for an unlimited period.
-However, in cases where the examination result dates from over four years ago, the board of examiners may impose an additional or substitute examination.
+- 1. The result of an examination is valid for an unlimited period.
+However, in cases where the examination result dates from over four years ago, the Board of Examiners may impose an additional or substitute examination. - 2.
+The terms of subsection 1 likewise apply to component examinations, unless the validity of the component examination is linked to a period of time in the study guide.

-Article 12 - The form of examination and method of assessment
+Article 18 - The form of examination and method of assessment

-- 1. Examinations are set as described in the Implementation Regulations or the study guide. - 2.
-If there is no indication as to the way an examination is to be set because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations or the study guide of the other programme will apply. - 3.
-The board of examiners may, if it so wishes, deviate from the provisions of subsections 1 and 2, in favour of the student.
+- 1. Examinations are set as described in the study guide. - 2.
+The Board of Examiners may, if it so wishes, deviate from the provisions of subsections 1, in favour of the student.

-Article 13 - Oral examinations
+Article 19 - Oral examinations

 - 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
-A second examiner will be present during oral examinations, unless determined otherwise by the board of examiners. - 3.
-Oral examinations will be held in public, unless determined otherwise by the board of examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
+Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 3.
 Prior to an oral examination, the examiner must ask the student to provide proof of identity.

-Article 14 - Determining and announcing the results
+Article 20 - Determining and announcing the results

 - 1. The examiner is required to determine the result of an oral examination as soon as it is finished and to supply the student with a written statement of the result. - 2.
 In the case of written examinations, the examiner is required to determine the result as soon as possible after the examination but within 15 working days at most.
 The examiner forwards the necessary details to the student administration.
 Taking due account of the student's right to privacy, the student administration then ensures that the results are registered and published within 20 working days of the examination date.
-If the examiner is not able to meet these requirements due to exceptional circumstances, he or she must inform the board of examiners, stating the reasons for the delay.
-The student administration will then pass this information on to the students. - 3.
-Regarding any examinations that are not taken orally or in writing, the board of examiners will determine beforehand precisely how and within what period of time the student will be notified of the results. - 4.
-When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 15, as well as the opportunity to lodge an appeal with the Examination Appeals Board.
+If the examiner is not able to meet these requirements due to exceptional circumstances, he or she must inform the Board of Examiners, stating the reasons for the delay, and as soon as possible informs the students. - 3.
+Regarding any examinations that are not taken orally or in writing, the Board of Examiners will determine beforehand precisely how and within what period of time the student will be notified of the results. - 4.
+When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 21, as well as the opportunity to lodge an appeal with the Examination Appeals Board.

-Article 15 - The right to inspect the results
+Article 21 - The right to inspect the results